atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 me, also, that as I found her very averse to the improper freedoms I took, I Should have proceeded no farther. — I Subscribe to your firsl posirion, my friend, hut not to your Second. — If I had only confined myfeif to the liberties allowable in every man who is an accepted lover, how Should I have been certain ofher being able to resisl unwarrantable ones.? — — I am now well astured that She is thoroughly dis pleafed with my too great familiarities, though Sire loved me at the Same time— — though I firmly be'ieve She did love me, I do not Imagine She ever loved me with a pasiion adequate to my own.
 H 1 S 1 U K Y O f
 with that excesiive ardour, which can alone render me Supremely happy.
-I don’t think She loves me at all at present. — By refusingmy visits, She gives sushcient encouragement to this disheartening conjecture. — Had She been as fondly attached to fme, as I .hoped She was She could not hav e totally repelled my endearments. — However, whether She is So attached to me or not, She is a vestal, as women run; and, therefore, I Shall be extremely ready to take her as She is. — Yeti own I am seriously piqued at her behaviour to me. — I have not been accustomed to refusals— — to be repulsed when things were in Such a forwardness l^how ridiculous a man looks, fo Situated .?■ — My pride never received a Severer blow. — If She persists in keeping up this humour, and will not be reconciled, I cannot say to What I may be driven j “perplexed in the extreme, ” T may do Some action- -- -- -- --
+I don’t think She loves me at all at present. — By refusingmy visits, She gives sushcient encouragement to this disheartening conjecture. — Had She been as fondly attached to fme, as I .hoped She was She could not hav e totally repelled my endearments. — However, whether She is So attached to me or not, She is a vestal, as women run; and, therefore, I Shall be extremely ready to take her as She is. — Yeti own I am seriously piqued at her behaviour to me. — I have not been accustomed to refusals— — to be repulsed when things were in Such a forwardness l^how ridiculous a man looks, fo Situated .?■ — My pride never received a Severer blow. — If She persists in keeping up this humour, and will not be reconciled, I cannot say to What I may be driven j "perplexed in the extreme, " T may do Some action- -- -- -- --
 Shall write to her once more j if that makes no impresiion, I must conclude that She avails herself of this pretence to break with me, in order to be at liberty to give her hand to Sir Charles Conyers, who, from the progress he has made in the Elliot family, gets admittance to her. — He, he is admitted. — I — 1 only, am denied.
 V